 Poland has one of the best educated labour force in Western economies according to PISA studies and continuously benefits from large inflows of EU funds (over 2.0% of GDP per year).
 The direct exposition of Polish economy to trade with Russia is negligible and declining (in exports: 1,4% compared to 2,8% in 2021, in imports: 4,2% in 2022 compared to 5,9% in 2021).
-Since 2014 Poland experience high migration inflows from Ukraine (estimates show around 700 thousand Ukrainians working in Poland).
-These inflows have massively intensified after invasion of Russia to Ukraine, however recently there is some outflow of Ukrainians from Poland, mainly to Germany.
+Since 2014 Poland experience high migration inflows from Ukraine (estimates show around 1-2 million Ukrainians working in Poland).
+These inflows have massively intensified after invasion of Russia to Ukraine.